3C-model: Application of the 3C-Model

 In practical application, for instance in self-management, in coaching, in leadership training, or in change management, the 3C-model can be used for systematic diagnosis of motivation deficits and intervention.

 Motivation diagnosis

-For diagnostical purposes, fulfillment of the three components of motivation can be assessed with the so-called 3C-check.
+For diagnostical purposes, fulfilment of the three components of motivation can be assessed with the so-called 3C-check.
 The following questions can be used (see Figure 2):